 Popular Leith Walk Italian, decked out with rustic-chic furnishings, where they really know their pizza.

-- High point: Excellent pizza
+- High point: Great pizza dished up with a little theatre

 A small and friendly authentic pizzeria offering fantastic freshly made pizza, pasta and antipasto sharing platters.
 All of our bread and dough is made fresh straight from our kitchen.
 The fresh tiramisu is a must!